1havran/es2esm/INSTALL.md

 	index=_audit user=admin action="login attempt" info=succeeded | stats count by user,action | eval region="emea" | upstream
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/upstream_sendevent.png)

-Upstream is executed each the splunk search is executed.
-The empty data below \[\] represents a heartbeat.
+Each time the splunk search with "| upstream" is executed, it will upstream the data.
+It will also upstream empty data if there are no results.
+This is actually the implementation of the heartbeat for scheduled searches.
+Empty data is represented by \[\].
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/sendevent_receiver.png)

 # ingest failed login events manually